Rediscovering Fellowship

 I would be tempted to think that Jesus was engaged in wishful thinking here, and that this type of love could never happen among a group of people without some sort of miracle taking place.
 But strangely, this is what happened.
 For the first few hundred years of the church’s life, his followers were known by their relationships with each other.

 They joined with the other believers and devoted themselves to the apostles’ teaching and fellowship, sharing in the Lord’s Supper and in prayer.
 A deep sense of awe came over them all, and the apostles performed many miraculous signs and wonders.
 And all the believers met together constantly and shared everything they had.
 They sold their possessions and shared the proceeds with those in need.
-They worshiped together at the Temple each day, met in homes for the Lord’s Supper, and shared their meals with great joy and generosity-all the while praising God and enjoying the goodwill of all the people.
+They worshiped together at the Temple each day, met in homes for the Lord’s Supper, and shared their meals with great joy and generosity — all the while praising God and enjoying the goodwill of all the people.
 And each day the Lord added to their group those who were being saved.
 (Acts 2:42-47)

-“Devoted themselves to…fellowship” – This is about more than a loose concept.
+"Devoted themselves to… fellowship."
+This is about more than a loose concept.
 It’s really about sharing life together.
 Just as Jesus and his followers did everything together, the early followers ate together, lived together.
 They didn’t just meet for public worship and leave.
 They shared their lives with one another.

 It’s easy to be devoted to others in theory.
 When generosity characterizes a relationship, that’s when you know real commitment is present.
 These baby followers of Jesus were so committed to one another that they shared their stuff with one another.
-They were living out what John the Baptist had said earlier: “”If you have two coats, give one to the poor.
+They were living out what John the Baptist had said earlier: “If you have two coats, give one to the poor.
 If you have food, share it with those who are hungry” (Luke 3:11).
-In today’s terms, if somebody realized that they had two cars, and someone else had no transportation but needed some, then they have away one of their cars.
+In today’s terms, if somebody realizes that they have two cars, and someone else has no transportation but needs some, then they should give away one of their cars.
 If you had an empty room and somebody needed a place to stay, you’d give them a room because you’re so committed to them.

 This is pretty significant, but it’s not the high watermark.
 That comes a few chapters later.
-In Acts 2, people sold whatever they have and gave it to those who had need.
+In Acts 2, people sold whatever they had and gave it to those who had need.
 A couple of chapters later, we see what they were willing to sell.
 Acts 4:32-35 says:

 All the believers were one in heart and mind.
 No one claimed that any of his possessions was his own, but they shared everything they had.
 With great power the apostles continued to testify to the resurrection of the Lord Jesus, and much grace was upon them all.
 There were no needy persons among them.
 For from time to time those who owned lands or houses sold them, brought the money from the sales and put it at the apostles’ feet, and it was distributed to anyone as he had need.